Michigan: Pain and Symptom Management for Nurses

 Risk Factors

-Chronic pain is more likely to be experienced and reported by females over males.
-However, studies have shown that women experience pain differently than males at a lower threshold.
-Women have been found to be more likely to seek treatment for pain (7,8).
+Chronic pain is more likely to be experienced and reported by females than malesHowever, studies have shown that women experience pain differently than males at a lower threshold.
+Women are more likely to seek treatment for pain (7,8).

-Certain co-morbidities have been identified that are linked to an increase of chronic pain.
+Certain co-morbidities have been identified that are linked to an increase in chronic pain.
 Almost 90% of patients reporting chronic pain have significant co-morbidities.
 Co-morbidities with the highest link to chronic pain are cardiovascular and respiratory diseases and depression.
 The link between chronic pain also affects mortality rates.
 In those reporting severe chronic pain, the 10-year survival rate is decreases significantly.
 At ten years, those reporting severe chronic pain are twice as likely to have died from ischemic heart disease or respiratory disease than those with little to no pain (7).

 Depression and anxiety are reported at a rate four times higher in individuals with chronic pain than those living without pain (7).
 Specific conditions that have a higher rate of being linked to mental health disorders include (all from 8):